azavea/summer-of-maps-website/_projects/2018/2018-jane-place-neighborhood-sustainability-initiative.md

 ---
-published: false # change to true once ready to post
+published: true # change to true once ready to post
 year: "2018"

 title: "Jane Place Neighborhood Sustainability Initiative" # Displays on the project post page
 client: "Jane Place Neighborhood Sustainability Initiative" # shows on the project card
-brief_description: "Mapping New Orleans Hidden Eviction Crisis" # shows on the project card
+brief_description: "Using eviction rates to calculate displacement in New Orleans" # shows on the project card
 seo_description: "" # goes in project meta description

 # Author/Fellow